 Safely Storing Customer Financial Information

+One challenge that all types of businesses face is how to most effectively collect payments from their customers.
 Recurring billing obviously necessitates storing customer financial information, whether that’s a credit card number, debit card number, or ABA and checking account number.
 There are regulations that specify how this information can be stored.
 Some of these laws are set by federal and state lawmakers, while others are set by card networks like Visa and MasterCard.

-These card networks, in partnership with banks and other financial institutions, have created a set of protocols called PCI DSS compliance, or Payment Card Industry Data Security Standards.
+Card networks have created a set of protocols called PCI DSS compliance, or Payment Card Industry Data Security Standards.
 It is often cost-prohibitive for SMBs to adhere to PCI DSS on their own.
 Depending on the size of your organization, a thorough audit alone can cost thousands of dollars.

 In addition to friendly fraud, regular old fraud is on the rise as well as cybercriminals come up with increasingly innovative ways to steal credit card information and make purchases.
 Victims of this fraud may initiate a dispute with their bank or credit card issue instead of reaching out to you, especially if they don’t know who you are.
 This type of dispute is called a chargeback, and I can create a cascade of fees that will slam your business.

-A good subscription-based business payment processor will also have a robust dunning management protocol.
+The right payment processor will also have a robust dunning management protocol.
 Dunning management is the science of collecting failed payments from customers…although, because customers are sometimes unpredictable, it’s also a bit of an art.

 Take note of what lenders do when a payment goes missing—they call, text, email, and send paper mail…certainly within the bounds of legality and hopefully within the bounds of tact.